 According to a recent study, 75 percent of smartphone users access restaurant info on the go – and 50 percent of those searches are performed in the car.
 With worldwide smartphone sales now surpassing those of feature phones, restaurant apps are becoming an important part of mobile marketing.
+That’s why you need to hire Lucror Design Websites to keep your restaurant’s website design fresh.
 So how are guests finding your restaurant?

 There are the big apps – Yelp, FourSquare, OpenTable, TripAdvisor – that guests use frequently, but there are so many other searches going on that you might not know about.